The majority of Action Steel sheds have an open web truss design, with each shed truss fully hot dip galvanised after manufacture.

-For example, a 60m (or wider) clear span can be achieved with a web truss – whereas a UB rafter is limited to around 30m clear span.
+For example, a 60 metre (or wider) clear span can be achieved with a web truss, whereas a UB rafter design is limited to around 30 metre clear span.

 An open-webbed truss is cost-effective

-An open-web truss design works out to be more cost-effective than a UB rafter design because both steel and hot-dip galvanising are purchased at a per tonne rate.
+One of the most common advantages of an open-web truss is that they are cost-effective.
+An open-web truss design generally works out to be more cost-effective than a UB rafter design simply because both steel and hot-dip galvanising are purchased at a per tonne rate.

 A UB rafter being heavier than a web truss means you will spend money more on the steel and the galvanising process for your shed if you opt for a UB rafter.

 So, there are the three reasons open web trusses are commonly used for farm sheds; strength, size and cost-effectiveness.
 If you found this article interesting, you may have also wondered about including a girder beam of girder truss in your shed design.
 These are commonly used in shed projects such as hay sheds and machinery sheds to achieve an extra wide bay spacing.

 Keep reading to learn more about girder trusses, girder beams and when to use them.